Untreated Sleep Apnea and Its Link to Dementia

 Sleep studies and known risk groups

-Research suggests a preliminary sleep study may be called for if you're already a member of a known risk group.
-More than 90 percent of subjects in one study of people who’d already been diagnosed with mild to moderate AD were also found to have OSA.3
+Research suggests you have a preliminary sleep study if you're already a member of a known risk group.
+In 1 study, more than 9 out of 10 people who’d already been diagnosed with mild to moderate Alzheimer’s were also found to have OSA.3

 Among them, half were dealing with severe OSA.
-Putting two and two together, it’s likely that those with severe OSA have much higher risks for developing or worsening their AD, especially if they don’t treat their OSA.
+Putting these facts together, it’s likely that those with severe OSA have much higher risks for developing or worsening Alzheimer’s, especially if they don’t treat their OSA.3

 OSA requires treatment

-Genetic science also reveals that certain markers linked to AD also share features in common with OSA.
-These include increased inflammation, oxidative stress, disrupted metabolism, and amyloid burden.4
+Genetic science also reveals that certain markers linked to Alzheimer’s share features in common with OSA.
+These include:4

 Treat OSA for better overall health